Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Models of Equivocation

 Most consensus protocols require some bound on the number of equivocating parties.
 Some generalise away from the number of parties to the $\mathit{weight}$ of the parties; this reduces to the count when the weights are all 1.

-Let $\{\mathcal{V}_i\}_{i=1}^n$ be an indexed set of VLSMs over the same set of messages equipped with a function $\weight$ from the (addresses of) components to positive real numbers.
-As in the previous section, we assume that each $\mathcal{V}_i$ satisfies the {\em \sent} and the {\em \channelAuthentication}.
+In addition with the initial assumptions, we assume that the indexed set of VLSMs $\{\mathcal{V}_i\}_{i=1}^n$ is equipped with a function $\weight$ from the (addresses of) components to positive real numbers.

 Let us fix an {\em equivocator threshold} $t$.
 We describe below the two models of equivocation for this scenario and investigate again when they are equivalent.